kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 }

 // FieldSelectorAttributes indicates a field limited access.
+// For webhooks:
+// The kube-apiserver will never send a request with rawSelector set, but we cannot control what other clients directly send.
 // If rawSelector is empty and requirements are empty, the request is not limited.
-// If rawSelector is present and requirements are empty, the rawSelector should be honored.
+// If rawSelector is present and requirements are empty, the request is not limited.
 // If rawSelector is empty and requirements are present, the requirements should be honored
-// If rawSelector is present and requirements are present, the implementation must describe which (or both) is honored.
+// If rawSelector is present and requirements are present, the request is invalid.
-// Remember, the rawSelector may not match the requirements!
+// For the kube-apiserver:
-// The kube-apiserver will
+// If rawSelector is empty and requirements are empty, the request is not limited.
+// If rawSelector is present and requirements are empty, the rawSelector will be parsed and limited if the parsing succeeds.
+// If rawSelector is empty and requirements are present, the requirements should be honored
-type FieldSelectorAttributes struct {
+// If rawSelector is present and requirements are present, the request is invalid. type FieldSelectorAttributes struct {
 	// rawSelector is the serialization of a field selector that would be included in a List query parameter.
 	// Webhook implementations must handle malformed rawSelectors.